slam10s/may-madness/docs/2020-21/ncaam/matches/R1_5-6_WMU_vs_ND.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Notre Dame should win 4 or more singles matches _78%_ of the time.
+- Notre Dame should win 4 or more singles matches *78%* of the time.
-- Western Mich. should win 4 or more singles matches _4%_ of the time.
+- Western Mich. should win 4 or more singles matches *4%* of the time.
-- The winner of the doubles point will decide the match the other _18%_ of the time.
+- The winner of the doubles point should decide the match the other *18%* of the time.
-- If Notre Dame wins the doubles point, their chances of winning the dual improve to _96%_.
+- If Notre Dame wins the doubles point, their chances of winning the dual improve to *96%*.
-- If Western Mich. wins the doubles point, their chances of winning the dual improve to _22%_.
+- If Western Mich. wins the doubles point, their chances of winning the dual improve to *22%*.

 ------